 To be more specific, when it comes to the effect of VAT on real estate in UAE, both the sale and lease of commercial properties will be subject to the new tax while the sale and lease of the residential properties will be exempt.

 - Expo 2020 Dubai:

 This is probably the greatest current motivator of the real estate market in UAE.
-Ever since the first time it has been held in 1861 at London’s Crystal Palace, Expo has always been a global destination for the world’s brightest minds and greatest talents to share their innovative ideas and visions for the future.
+Ever since the first time it had been held in 1861 at London’s Crystal Palace, Expo has always been a global destination for the world’s brightest minds and greatest talents to share their innovative ideas and visions for the future.

 The promising mega event which Dubai will host in 2020 is highly anticipated with its theme being “Connecting Minds, Creating the Future.”
-Dubai’s bid to host Expo 2020 has reached more than 800 million people through social media channel, leading it to surpass its contenders and secure a landslide victory to get chosen as the event’s host.
+Dubai’s bid to host Expo 2020 has reached more than 800 million people through social media channels, leading it to surpass its contenders and secure a landslide victory to get chosen as the event’s host.